-This type of pricing means you set and then change your pricing multiple times in an hour, day, month, etc. based on changing factors such as amount of demand.
-Larger retailers like Amazon employee this pricing and even some service-based businesses such as Uber also use this type of pricing, sometimes called “surge” pricing.
+This type of pricing means you set and then change your pricing multiple times in an hour, day, month, etc. based on changing factors, such as demand.
+Larger retailers like Amazon and even some service-based businesses such as Uber employ this pricing, which is sometimes called “surge” pricing.
 To efficiently use this pricing, you will need to have specific software that adjusts based on triggers.
 Otherwise, it can be time-consuming and confusing to change your prices regularly.

 Adjust your price as needed

-Finally, after all the math is done, now you apply the “art” of pricing and adjust your prices to meet the needs of the market and of yourself.
-This should include what you feel people will pay and it should also consider if your prices are sustainable for your personal situation.
+Finally, after all the math is done, now you apply the “art” of pricing and adjust your prices to meet your own needs and the needs of the market.
+This should include what you feel people will pay, and it should also consider if your prices are sustainable for your personal situation.
 Pricing to include profit enables you to grow your business.
 Pricing simply to break even will not.